-When a student applies for housing on campus, the student has the option of supplying the name of a specific person and contact information for that person as a confidential contact, in the event that the student becomes missing.
+When a student applies for housing on campus, the student has the option of supplying the name of a specific person and contact information for that person as a confidential contact, if the student becomes missing.
 This contact could be a relative, a "best friend," a neighbor, a roommate, or any person who would be likely to have daily contact with the student.

-The only reason a student's confidential contact will be accessed is in the event that the student is believed to be missing.
+The only reason a student's confidential contact will be

+accessed is if the student is believed to be missing.
 As a result, access to the confidential contacts of students is limited to supervisory persons employed within Residence Life, and access will be gained only if a student is believed to be missing.

-In the event that a student is reported missing, a member of the University Police will have access to this information and contact them within 24 hours of the missing persons report being filed.
+If a student is reported missing, a member of the University Police will have access to this information and contact them within 24 hours of the report being filed.